laccore/feldman/doc/manual.markdown

 ![](images/spliceMeasurementData.png)

-The spliced measurement data is written to the same directory as the input measurement data file, with a "-spliced" suffix.
+Spliced measurement data is written to the same directory as the input measurement data file, with "-spliced" appended to the input file's name.
 For example, for measurement data files MyProject_XRF.csv and MyProject_MSCL.csv, MyProject_XRF-spliced.csv and MyProject_MSCL-spliced.csv will be generated.

 Three columns are added to the generated file:

 >		Splice Depth: the CCSF-A depth of the measurement
 >		Offset:	the affine shift of the core in which the measurement was taken
->		On-Splice: TRUE or FALSE, indicating whether the measurement is on-splice
+>		On-Splice: 'splice' or 'off-splice', indicating whether the measurement is on- or off-splice, respectively

-If the input file contains a "Section ID" column, these columns will be inserted to its right on output.
+If the input file contains one or more columns starting with "Sediment Depth", these columns will be inserted immediately after the rightmost "Sediment Depth" column on output.
 Otherwise they'll be inserted in the leftmost position.

 Click the "..." buttons to select input affine and SIT files.

 Click the "Add/Remove" buttons to add/remove one or more measurement data files to the list.

 Select the column to use as the Depth Column for each measurement data file to be spliced.
+Only those columns with numeric values will be included in this list.

-Off Splice: if checked, rows of data that are off-splice are included with On-Splice value FALSE.
+Off Splice: if checked, rows of data that are off-splice are included with On-Splice value 'off-splice'.
+If the input measurement data file contains rows from sections that are not part of the input affine table, such rows will be written to a file with "-unwritten" appended to the input file's name.

-Whole Section Splice: if checked, all rows of data from on-splice core sections will be included with On-Splice value TRUE.
+Whole Section Splice: if checked, all rows of data from on-splice core sections will be included with On-Splice value 'splice'.
 For example, consider a splice interval with top section 1 at depth 20cm and bottom section 2 at depth 90cm.
 If Whole Section is checked, *all* measurements from section 1 and 2 will be included, even those above 20cm in section 1 and those below 90cm in section 2.
 Measurements from section 3, however, will *not* be included